 Image Stabilization | No (not usable in astrophotography either, so it's good to not overpay for it) |

-All the below images were taken with my Samyang/Rokinon 135 mm f/2 lens, Fuji X-T20 mirrorless APS-C camera, and Fornax Lightrack II tracking mount.
+The images below were taken with my Samyang/Rokinon 135mm f/2 lens, Fuji X-T20 mirrorless APS-C camera, and Fornax Lightrack II tracking mount.
 They should give you a good perspective on which astrophotography targets are well suited for the FOV (field of view) of this 135mm focal length (APS-C) telephoto lens.
-As you will see in a minute, this lens is very universal — you can photograph both big nebulae like the North America Nebula with its surroundings and also smaller targets like Pleiades star cluster or Orion Nebula and crop them in post-processing (another spoiler).
+As you will see in a minute, this lens is universal — you can photograph both giant nebulae like the North America Nebula with its surroundings and also smaller targets like Pleiades star cluster or Orion Nebula and crop them in post-processing (another spoiler).

 P.S.
 Looking for more beginner-friendly astrophotography targets well suited for a telephoto lens like the Rokinon 135mm f/2?
 Check out my free ebook here.